<h1>ARCHITECTURAL THEORY, ARCHITECTURETHEORY, ARCHITECTURE THEORY</h1>

 Virginia L. Russell expresses [implicitly] the view that the project for Chicago City Club Housing Competition in fact sparked [and evolved into] Broadacre City.
 XIII.)
 24

 Both interpretations [see also Neil Levine: III.)
-4] offer two possible advisements:
+4 and Bruce Brooks Pfeiffer: XV.)
+28] offer two possible advisements:

 a) Empathicly we assume:

-Aware of the design's "inadequacies" in terms of lacking a clear vision [apart applied pragmatism with a branding design twist], Wright, [being the perfectionist perceived and therefore] eager to eradicate that flaw, refined his initially vague ideas until he shaped an urban vision that ultimately would become [worthy of] HIS.
+Aware of the design's "inadequacies" see lot dimensions in terms of lacking a clear vision [apart applied pragmatism with a branding design twist X.) 19], Wright, [being the perfectionist perceived and therefore] eager to eradicate that flaw, refined his initially vague ideas until he shaped an urban vision that ultimately would become [worthy of] HIS.

 A view projected with hindsight.
 Profoundly visionary urban conceptions weren't an issue [yet].
 The city club project was a deliberate statement directed at [even tailored for see: KEY TO PLAN] a sophisticated audience engaged in a very particular socio-urban conduct.
 VII.)
 VIII.)
 Wright intended to impress The City Club [on their terms], and he certainly did.